The Exodus from New Brunswick: Tracing the Out-Migration of a Family, 1860-1920by Rob Fisher

 This article first appeared in Generations (Journal of the New Brunswick Genealogical Society), Vol. 21, No. 3 (Fall 1999), pp.39-41.
 It appeared in that publication, however, with some of the paragraphs out of order or missing.
-What follows is the complete version.
+The complete version follows.

 Tracing the descendants of Lewis Fisher and his wife Mary Barbara Till, New Jersey loyalists who came to Fredericton in 1783, went smoothly for the first few generations.
 New Brunswick church registers, county marriage registers, and other primary sources provided a wealth of information about the family in the first half of the 1800s.
 These sources were supplemented as the century progressed by the census records and an increasing number of notices in Daniel Johnson's Vital Statistics from New Brunswick Newspapers.
 But genealogical disaster struck suddenly at the end of the century.
 The last census released to the public was for the year 1901.
 The Vital Statistics from Newspapers series had not yet reached 1890.
 And, worst of all, family members began to disappear without a trace!
 Families that were in one census were not in the next.
 Children who had been living with their parents in one census had left the county and possibly the province by the time of the next census.
 City directories sometimes gave a clue to the year of departure but no hint of the destination.
 It seemed that a veritable exodus from the province took place between 1870 and 1910 affecting perhaps as much as 50% of the Fisher family.
 The prospect of ending my family history with the fourth generation of descendants of Lewis Fisher and Mary Till seemed unavoidable.
 The situation was not hopeless, however, and some strategies emerged for tracing the movements of individuals--strays--who had left the province toward the end of the nineteenth century.